privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 The `Bidding` service exposes an API endpoint `GenerateBids`.
 The `BuyerFrontEnd` service sends `GenerateBidsRequest` to the `Bidding` service, which includes the buyer's proprietary bidding code and required input.
-After processing the request, the bidding service returns the `GenerateBidsResponse` which includes bids that correspond to each ad (`AdWithBid`).
+After processing the request, the `Bidding` service returns the `GenerateBidsResponse` which includes bids that correspond to each ad (`AdWithBid`).